ts4z/irata/README.md

   actually not that big of a problem, but if you load a whole bunch of browser tabs up at the same clock, eventually the browser will starve for connections.
 This looks like a server bug but isn't.
 * SSL isn't supported.
+Since I am running this in a Cloud Run instance, this is not currently a problem.
 * Pagination isn't supported.
+Since we have only a trivial number of users, this isn't a problem.
+* irata.go is way too long.
+* Changing anything in site config means restarting the server, but this could be detected automatically.
+* Database doesn't notify for changes, so we can really only have a single server instance if we want things to work reliably.